LINBIT/drbd-reactor/doc/promoter.md

 factors, that may or may not agree with where DRBD has "best access to good data".

-If you need to base decisions on other factors, like external connectivity, or other "environmental health", or auto-rebalance resource placement, or have complex resource dependency tree, you still want to use your favorite cluster manager (Pacemaker).
+If you need to base decisions on other factors, like external connectivity, or other "environmental health", or auto-rebalance resource placement, or have a complex resource dependency tree, you still want to use your favorite cluster manager (Pacemaker).

 But if we can take away the cluster manager, and get away with it (in "relevant" scenarios), that would be a win for some setups.

 # Configuration
-By default the plugin generates a series of systemd service overrides and a systemd target unit that contains dependencies on these generated services.
+By default the plugin generates a series of systemd service overrides (i.e., what systemd calls "Drop-In") and a systemd target unit that contains dependencies on these generated services.
 The services, and their order, is defined via the list specified via `start = []`.
 The plugin generates two implicit extra units:

 - a `drbd-promote@` override that promotes the DRBD resource (i.e., switches it to Primary).
 This is a dependency for all the other units from `start` (according overrides are generated).